September 4, 2015

 Microscopic colitis can only be diagnosed by examining intestinal tissue removed during colonoscopy or flexible sigmoidoscopy—procedures that use a lighted, flexible scope to see inside the colon and rectum.
 Before colonoscopy or flexible sigmoidoscopy, the doctor will rule out other conditions that cause diarrhea by asking questions about symptoms and performing tests on blood and stool to look for signs of infection or other causes of diarrhea.

-During colonoscopy, the doctor can rule out even more conditions by looking at the lining of the colon.
+During a colonoscopy, the doctor can rule out even more conditions by looking at the lining of the colon.
 If the colon lining appears normal, the doctor may suspect microscopic colitis and will remove small biopsy samples of tissue using a tool passed through the scope.
 Because inflammation from microscopic colitis can occur in patches, the doctors will biopsy several areas of the colon.
-After tissue has been collected, a pathologist—a doctor trained to diagnose diseases based on tissue appearance—examines the tissue with a microscope.
+After the tissue has been collected, a pathologist—a doctor trained to diagnose diseases based on tissue appearance—examines the tissue with a microscope.

 Treatment for microscopic colitis often begins with eliminating medications with suspected links to microscopic colitis and cutting out foods that can make diarrhea worse, including foods containing caffeine, high-fat foods, and lactose-containing dairy products.

-Antidiarrheal medications such as bismuth subsalicylate (Pepto-Bismol) and loperamide (Immodium) are effective for some patients, but used in higher than typical “bottle label” doses.
+Antidiarrheal medications such as bismuth subsalicylate (Pepto-Bismol) and loperamide (Immodium) are effective for some patients but used in higher than typical “bottle label” doses.
 For example, we’ll have patients with mild cases use loperamide 1-3 caplets before meals and bedtime, and take bismuth 2 tablespoons or tablets after meals and bedtime for up to a few weeks at a time and taper down doses when symptoms are better.
 The bismuth seems to help relieve the inflammation and symptoms may stay cleared up then without treatment for considerable periods.
 Diphenoxylate (Lomotil), can also be recommended.

 Medications known as corticosteroids may help, including prednisone (rarely) and budesonide (Entocort).
 Corticosteroids have many potential side effects including insomnia, fluid retention, and mood swings.
 Budesonide has much fewer side effects than other corticosteroids because very little of it is absorbed, and it often works very quickly and completely to treat flare-ups of microscopic colitis.
 Some people are totally controlled within a couple of days.